sophiecchen/personal-website/work/tryhackme-walkthroughs/guided/digital-forensics-case-b4dm755.md

 ## Task 8: Post-Analysis of Evidence to Court Proceedings

+Law enforcement agencies and DFIR professionals must follow four phases of investigation when investigating a case for court.
+1. **Pre-search**: Send requests to preserve data of suspect's social media and ISPs, obtain a warrant, and perform inspections of suspect's public information
+2. **Search**: Perform search, seizure, and examination of digital devices and obtain data from social media networks and ISPs
+3. **Post-search**: Perform forensic analysis of acquired evidence
+4. **Trial**: Present forensic evidence with documentation at court

 <details>
 <summary>In which phase is a warrant obtained for search, seizure, and examination of the suspect's computer data due to violations of domestic and international laws?</summary>

+pre-search

+A warrant must be obtained before performing any searches or seizing any evidence.
+Thus, obtaining a warrant occurs in the pre-search phase.

 </details>

 <details>
 <summary>In which phase is a forensic analysis performed on the acquired digital evidence requested from various sources?</summary>

+post-search

+The post-search phase is when analysis of acquired digital evidence is performed.
 </details>

 <details>
 <summary>Which phase involves presenting forensic artefacts and evidence with proper documentation in a court of law?</summary>

+trial

+Forensic evidence with documentation are presented in court during the trial phase.

 </details>